 What kind of laptop should I buy?

 All the hardware and software you need will be included in your Gearbox.
 Visit the Gearbox page for more information.
-The price of your Gearbox will be included in the cost of tuition starting in January 2014.
+The price of your Gearbox will be automatically billed to you along with your tuition and other fees.

 What measures have been taken to ensure campus safety?